 Film and TV drama

-They usually start work while the film is being edited.
+On a medium-budget film, they usually start work while the film is being edited.
 They work with the director to decide on the purpose of the music, find a style to suit the story and mark the points in the film where music is required (spotting).
 Then they develop the temp (temporary) score.

 Music editors then work closely with a composer, who is usually appointed by the director, and who composes the music using the temp score as a template.
 The temp score is also used by the film editors to achieve the right tempo with the cut.
 Music editors often act as a bridge between the sound and picture teams.